 There are about 13 official Akhadas who participate in the Kumbh Mela.
 However, they have numerous branches, especially the biggest one – Juna Akhada.
-In addition to these 13 Akhadas, there are various other communities of Sadhus, spiritual organizations and groups of renunciates participate.
+In addition to these 13 Akhadas, there are various other communities of Sadhus, spiritual organizations, and groups of renunciates participating.
 If you are associated with an organization or follow a Guru in one of these groups, you would naturally visit them.

 If like me, you really do not follow anyone yet, do visit some of the Akhada and speak to the Sadhus or maybe just listen to them.
 I would suggest going beyond the Akhadas and Sadhus that you meet in the main streets.
 Look for smaller ashrams and simpler sadhus.
 I had blissful conversations with many of them.
 Came back humble and with some nuggets for life.

 All Ashrams and Akhadas have the temple of their Isth Dev or the primary deity they follow.
 Do visit the temple.
 In addition, there would be an installation of Kumbh or an overflowing pot that is also worshipped during the period.

 Most Akhadas also had a Yagyashala with a Kumbh installed in it.
 I assume regular havans are performed here, though I did not attend one myself.

 3. Meet the Naga Sadhus at Kumbh Mela

 Naga Sadhus have become the exotic symbol of Kumbh Mela.
 They are a small part of the big congregation.
 While at first, their appearance may make them look distant, most of them are actually looking forward to interacting with you.

 While there are obvious questions for them as they are very different from most people, try to understand what they are trying to achieve.
 What is their Sadhna?
 What motivates them to give up everything?